MTA Regional Bus Operations: Brands and service area

-The most common scheme today is a straight blue stripe across the sides of the bus against a white base, with no colors on the front or back, and black window trim.
+The most common livery scheme today is a straight blue stripe across the sides of the bus against a white base, with no colors on the front or back, and black window trim.
 From 1977 until late 2007, the livery was a full all-around stripe with a black rear, and until late 2010 (and still present on buses repainted during this time), the scheme was a stripe with a white rear and no rear stripe.
-Buses operated in Select Bus Service bus rapid transit service are wrapped with a light blue-and-white wrap below the windows.
+Most buses operated in Select Bus Service bus rapid transit service are wrapped with a light blue-and-white wrap below the windows.
 In spring 2016, a new livery was introduced based on navy blue, light blue, and yellow, with a mostly blue front and sides, a light blue and yellow wave, and a yellow back.
 This new livery will gradually replace the blue stripe on a white base livery.
-The livery is commonly known as the MTA's Andrew Cuomo Scheme.
+The livery is commonly known as the MTA's Andrew Cuomo Scheme or Excelsior Scheme (after the state motto for New York).

 Currently, many RBO's operational changes have been at the management level, with the creation of a unified command center and consolidation of management for all bus operations, with the aim of reducing redundancies in the agency.
 Other changes have included eliminating the MTA Bus call center, folding it into that of MTA New York City Transit, and the unification of the fare policy for all of the MTA's services.

 History

-The history of the MTA's bus operations generally follows the history of the New York City Transit Authority, also known as MTA New York City Transit (NYCT), which was created on June 15, 1953, by the State of New York to take over operations then operated by the New York City Board of Transportation.
-In 1962 the State established the Manhattan and Bronx Surface Transit Operating Authority (MaBSTOA) as a subsidiary of NYCT to take over operations then operated by two private companies, Fifth Avenue Coach Lines, Inc. and Surface Transit, Inc. Both NYCT and MaBSTOA operate service pursuant to a lease agreement with the City of New York.
+The history of the MTA's bus operations generally follows the history of the New York City Transit Authority (NYCT) (also known as MTA New York City Transit) which was created on June 15, 1953, by the State of New York to take over operations then operated by the New York City Board of Transportation.
+In 1962, the State established the Manhattan and Bronx Surface Transit Operating Authority (MaBSTOA) as a subsidiary of NYCT to take over operations then operated by two private companies, Fifth Avenue Coach Lines, Inc. and Surface Transit, Inc. Both NYCT and MaBSTOA operate service pursuant to a lease agreement with the City of New York.